Create Videos of Your Art to Grow Your Following

+In order to grow on social media platforms like Instagram and TikTok, you must make videos of your art.
+As an artist, making videos of your process can help dramatically increase your exposure online and ultimately find new buyers for your work.
 I’ve written a lot of blog posts about how to grow your following as an artist online.
-How to pick the right hashtags, how to brand your Instagram, how often to post, and more, but there is one huge thing that helps me continually grow my following on social media and I want you to do this too: Make videos of your art process.
+How to pick the right hashtags, how to brand your Instagram, how often to post, and more, but there is one huge thing that helps me continually grow my following on social media and I want you to do this too: Create videos of your art process.

 I have shared my recording setup in a couple of other blog posts, so I apologize if you find some of this info repetitive, but you’ll still get something out of the first bit of this post.
 Especially if you still haven’t gotten around to actually making videos.

 (UPDATE: I wrote this in 2019, but It’s 2022 now and this blog post is even more relevant.)

 Why videos?
 It’s just where we are right now with our social experience and it’s not going to change anytime soon.
 Videos are more engaging, but most importantly, IG and Tiktok favor them.
 These platforms want videos from us, so the algorithm prioritizes them.
 Personally, I’m getting pretty fed up with the death of still photos, but c’est la vie.

 Process videos, time-lapse videos, close-up videos, slow-motion videos, real-time videos, any kind of video you can think of.
 I’m going to give you a clear chunk of proof as to why videos will be beneficial for your social media accounts.
 Take a look at the insights I pulled from my Instagram account for the last 30 days below (This comparison was from 2019 and I can promise you the results are even more extreme now.).
 On the left is a screenshot of the number of accounts I reached through still photo posts, and on the right is the reach of my video posts.

 All you have to do is look at the first thumbnail on each screenshot.